What types of gifts work best for hurt kids?

-In all that gift giving, don’t forget about yourself
+In all that gift giving, please don’t forget about yourself!

 One of the most powerful gifts you will ever give your entire family is the gift of healing for yourself.
 You don’t have to resign yourself to living a life of chaotic darkness.
 There really is a way out!